gudel/Interactive-dashboard/README.md

 Key takeaway.
 See the SQL return in the code and call the whole array instead of destructuring it.
 Each array is to be treated as 1 destucture.

-5. Major bug on customer display data.
+### 5. Major bug on customer display data.
 Problem:
 The app only displays one customer in Latest Invoices and Invoices page.
 The issue starts to become an actual issue once invoices page is integrated and I started to notice that it displays the same customer with the same date.
 Which is a major red flag.

+Here's the main problem for those of you that didn't get it: There are duplicates of the same invoice.
+For every customer.
+This is a problem.

 Debugging steps:
 - Checked local render logic.
 - Checked local placeholder database.
 - Checked local database fetching logic.
 - Cross checked with SQL console in Neon posgresql.
+- checked invoices table manually.
 - Noticed that there are duplicates in the 'invoices' table.
 - Identified duplicates with different id.